How AI Is Changing Software Engineering

 Ignore the Hype, Use What Works

-AI has evolved massively in the last two years.
-It’s still not magic, but it’s very useful.
+AI coding tools have evolved massively in the last two years.
+LLMs are not magic, but they’re very useful.

 Cut through the noise.
 Try things.
 Keep what works.
 Drop what doesn’t.